lijie-jiang/vxworks7-layer-for-boost/docs/TestResults.md

 * EXCGEN           - shell reports RTP 'has had a failure and has been deleted'
 * TIMEOUT          - test RTP fails to exit within timeout (100s)
 * STDFAIL          - test RTP exits normally, reporting test errors with nonzero exit status
-* LINK             - Failure to link the test executible
+* LINK             - Failure to link the test executable
-* COMPILE          - Failure to compile the test executible
+* COMPILE          - Failure to compile the test executable
 * NO_CONN          - Unable to telnet to target system